daria-serkova/aws-cdk/audit-services/README.md

 - **Cost-Efficiency**: Utilizes serverless architecture to reduce costs associated with infrastructure management and scaling.

 ## Business Scenarios
+Below are several business scenarios where Cloud Serverless Audit Solutions can be effectively applied, highlighting the benefits and use cases for each.

 ### #1: Financial Services Compliance Monitoring
 **Scenario**: Banks and financial institutions must monitor and audit transactions and account activities to comply with regulations such as SOX (Sarbanes-Oxley) or AML (Anti-Money Laundering).